futuregrid/rain-move/_sources/configure_futuregrid.txt

       keyfile=/etc/futuregrid/imdserver/privkey.pem

-Once you have everything set up, any user that is in the ``authorizedusers`` field of the section ``[RainMoveServer]`` will be able to use this service.
+Once you have everything set up, any user that is in the ``authorizedusers`` field of the section ``[RainMoveServer]`` will be able to use this service (see :ref:`Rain Move Server <move_config>`).
 Of course, the user has to authenticate against LDAP too.

 The executable file of this client is ``fg-move``.
 More information about how to use FG Move can be found in the :ref:`FG Move Manual <man-move>`.